Micronet-Ltd/obc5_hardware_lib/README.md

 # Using the Micronet Hardware Library
+The Micronet Hardware Interface is used to get information from the device such as the GPIOs state and voltage and other info about the device.
+For more detailed information about the library, refer to the Javadocs.

+Currently the Micronet Hardware Library should only be used in one app on the device at a time.

 #### How to use the .aar file with your project
 Follow directions located here https://stackoverflow.com/a/34919810.